-Figure 4 displays the frequency of the RTD under-supply power balance infeasibilities by reason for the IPCO BAA from April 4, 2018, through June 2018.
-There were 6 under-supply power balance infeasibilities.
-Of these six infeasibilities, instances were driven by changes in the Net Scheduled Interchange (NSI); and load changes drove the remaining two infeasibilities.
-For those reasons listed as the "renewable deviation," the resource forecast for the renewable resources reduced after completion of the FMM and the IPCO BAA was ramp limited, which resulted in under-supply infeasibility in the five-minute market.
-The intervals captured under "resource data" were impacted by a slow response to the increase in resource dispatch operating target (DOT); as a result, the IPCO BAA was unable to meet its power balance requirement for a few intervals.
-Once the resource output caught up with the DOT, the IPCO BAA power balance constraint was no longer infeasible.
-The infeasibilities classified as "load changes" captured those intervals in which the five-minute market requirements, which is comprised of load forecast and imbalance conformance, increased above the FMM requirements such that the IPCO BAA was short of the ramp to meet the increase in requirement.
-Similar to the instance related to load changes, for intervals listed under "NSI change," the IPCO BAA was short of the ramp to meet the increase in imbalance requirement due to reduction in netimports after the completion of the FMM.
+Figure 4 displays the frequency of RTD under-supply power balance infeasibilities by reason for the IPCO BAA for the period of April 4, 2018, through October 3, 2018.
+There were 12 infeasibilities in September for the RTD due to renewable deviation

+For those reasons listed as the "renewable deviation," the resource forecast for the renewable resources was reduced after completion of the FMM and the IPCO BAA was ramp limited, which resulted in under-supply infeasibility in the RTD.
+The intervals captured under "resource data" were impacted by a slow response to the increase in resource dispatch operating target (DOT).
+As a result, the IPCO BAA was unable to meet its power balance requirement for a few intervals.
+Once the resource output caught up with the DOT, the BAA power balance constraint was no longer infeasible.
+The infeasibility classified as "load changes" captures those intervals in which the RTD requirements, which is comprised of load forecast and imbalance conformance, increased above the FMM requirements such that the IPCO BAA was short of the ramp to meet the increase in requirement.
+Similar to the instance related to "load changes," for intervals listed under "NSI change," the IPCO BAA was short of the ramp needed to meet the increase in the imbalance requirement due to a reduction in the net-imports after the completion of the FMM.